 The Panama Canal extends approximately 80 km.
 (50 miles) long from Panama City on the Pacific Ocean to Colon on the Caribbean Sea.
 It is widely considered to be one of the world's great engineering achievements.
 The United States is the largest user of the Canal in terms of cargo tonnage, as either port of origin or destination, although Asian countries are beginning to close the gap.
-About 12% of U.S. sea-borne international trade, in terms of tonnage, passes through the Canal annually.
 Ships bound for Japan from the East Coast of the United States save about 3,000 miles by going through the Canal; ships sailing from Ecuador to Europe save about 5,000 miles.

 Panama has one of the most advanced airport infrastructures in Latin America.
 Given its position, the Tocumen International Airport has become a hub for the Americas connecting North and South America, the Caribbean and Europe.
-Tocumen International Airport is home for COPA Airlines, the largest Panamanian Airline, and has more than 20 other actively operating airlines including Lufthansa, United, Turkish, Delta, American and more.
+Tocumen International Airport is home for COPA Airlines, the largest Panamanian Airline, and has more than 20 other actively operating airlines including Lufthansa, Air China, United, Turkish, Delta, American and more.
 The Tocumen International Airport is expanding at an unprecedented rate.
 Tocumen International Airport is the regional hub for several commercial and cargo airlines.
 It connects passengers and moves cargo to more than 34 countries and 84 destinations all around the world.
-For connecting flights, there were approximately 8.5 million passengers that used Tocumen International Airport in 2014 in direct transit (which is more than twice the population of Panama City).
-The cargo terminal itself handled over 110,186 tons of cargo with a large proportion being transshipment.
+For connecting flights, there were approximately 15.6 million passengers that used Tocumen International Airport in 2017, a growth of 5.93 % from previous year.
+The cargo terminal itself handled over 174,098 tons of cargo with a large proportion being transshipment.
 The expansion programs will provide more capacity to both passenger and cargo terminals allowing a larger number of aircrafts, cargo and passengers to use our country as a connecting point to the world.
 It is the home port for Copa Airlines.